“Salesforce is powerful, but we’re not getting value out of it.”

 Assign one internal product owner for Salesforce

-Salesforce and implementation best-practice guides emphasize early stakeholder engagement as critical to alignment and adoption.
+Salesforce and implementation best-practice guides stress that involving stakeholders early is essential for alignment and adoption.

 Not every Salesforce partner is built for SMBs.
 Many are geared to enterprise timelines and budgets.